Stirling-Tools/Stirling-Tools.github.io/docs/Processor/Troubleshooting.md

 ## Documents is empty

-Enable [processing-event recording](./Setup-and-Access.md#check-the-processing-record), run an operation, then reload the page.
+Run an operation, then reload the page.
+Recording is enabled by default.
+If an administrator has disabled it or reduced the recording level, restore the default recording settings in [Audit Logging](../Configuration/Security/Audit%20Logging.md).
 On Cloud, confirm the user belongs to the expected team.

 ## An issue remains after fixing it